 Building costs set to rise

-House prices and new builds have gone up so much in recent years, it’s priced many buyers out of the market and this trend looks set to continue into 2022 and beyond.
+House prices and new builds have gone up so much in recent years, it’s priced many buyers out of the market and this trend looks set to continue into 2023 and beyond.
 With lending rates rising and criteria for approval becoming more stringent, it’s a difficult situation to tackle.
-Especially of you’re a first home buyer.
+Especially if you’re a first-home buyer.

 Raw material shortages

 Sadly, costs are not the only consideration; New Zealand, much like the rest of the world is facing some very challenging supply issues.
-This can potentially be tracked to increased building and home improvement activity in 2020, particularly during the first lockdown.
-Construction productivity reached a 24-year high last year, but unfortunately demand has not been met by supply.
-Delayed production schedules in our primary supplies has caused construction material shortages that will continue for some time.
+This can potentially be tracked to increased building and home improvement activity, particularly during the first lockdown.
+Construction productivity reached a 24-year high in 2022, but unfortunately, demand has not been met by supply.

 This may well be the final straw for some buyers, so it’s no wonder you may be starting to contemplate alternatives.
 If you, your family, or friends own land then a transportable home may be an ideal solution.
 A collaborative agreement between consenting parties to share land might be the starting point for living differently.